petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

    project unless it was produced by its _pipeline_ (the thing that runs with the single button).

-Our goal is to make it easy for researchers to create and manage their project and pipeline without becoming de facto software engineers.
+Our goal is then to make it easy for researchers to follow these two rules---to create and manage their project and pipeline without becoming de facto software engineers.
 Now let's discuss some of the more specific challenges and strategies for overcoming them.